-Key platforms like IBM System z should be given priority To get started with information protection, organizations need to understand their data sources and application portfolio as well as any development, test and production environments that exist.
+To get started with information protection, organizations need to understand their data sources and application portfolio as well as any development, test and production environments that exist.
 In addition they need to understand the different types of users within the enterprise.
-Having done this, sensitive data needs to be located and vulnerability assessment tests conducted so that organisations can work out what policies need to be put in place to prevent security breaches and what needs to be monitored and audited in real-time to guard against suspicious behaviour.
-Protecting key platforms like IBM System z mainframes which typically runs mission critical transaction processing applications should be given priority since these systems see significant changes to data and can be exposed to internet access which potentially makes them a target for cyberattacks and fraud.
+Having done this, sensitive data needs to be located so that organisations can work out what policies need to be put in place to prevent security breaches and what needs to be monitored and audited in real-time to guard against suspicious behaviour.
+Protecting key platforms like IBM System z mainframes which typically runs mission critical transaction processing applications should be given priority since these systems see significant changes to data and can be exposed to internet access which potentially makes them a target for cyber-attacks and fraud.